luke-finlayson/snake-template/Readme.md

 #### Setting the colour to use
-Rather than specifying the colour when you draw a shape — you instead set the colour to use when drawing before calling the `drawRect` function by setting the `fillStyle` property.
+Rather than specifying the colour when you draw a shape — you instead set the colour to use when drawing before calling the `fillRect` function by setting the `fillStyle` property.
 For example:

 ```
 // Set the fill style to blue
 context.fillStyle = "blue";
 // Draw a rectangle - this rectangle will be blue
-context.drawRect(x, y, width, height);
+context.fillRect(x, y, width, height);

 // Now set the fill style to red
 context.fillStyle = "red";
 // Draw another rectangle - this rectangle will be blue
-context.drawRect(x2, y2, width2, height2);
+context.fillRect(x2, y2, width2, height2);
 ```

 You can also use hex colour codes to use even more colours than the default named ones - you can use a tool like https://g.co/kgs/qthJQr to pick out a colour and get its hex code.